AdaCore/gnatstudio/docs/users_guide/extending.rst

 This editor is started through the :menuselection:`Edit --> Preferences` menu, then by selecting the :guilabel:`Preferences` page.
-It provides a convenient way to edit the keyboard shortcuts that are available throughout GPS.
+It provides a convenient way to edit the keyboard shortcuts that are available throughout GNAT Studio.

-All keyboard shortcuts are associated with actions, which are either predefined in GPS, or defined in your customization python files, as documented in :ref:`Customizing_through_XML_and_Python_files`.
+All keyboard shortcuts are associated with actions, which are either predefined in GNAT Studio, or defined in your customization python files, as documented in :ref:`Customizing_through_XML_and_Python_files`.
-The main part of the editor is a list showing all actions that are defined in GPS, grouped into categories.
+The main part of the editor is a list showing all actions that are defined in GNAT Studio, grouped into categories.

 There are literally hundreds of such actions, and finding the one you should use might be difficult.
 To simplify the search, you can use the filter field at